Cryopreservation Process, Methods and Storage Solution Explored

 Use of cryoprotectant agent (CPA): Certain chemicals can be used to help the cryopreservation process.
 CPAs are added to the sample to reduce the freezing point of the sample and slow the cooling rate.
 This will reduce the risk of ice formation within the sample that can lead to damage.

 - Freezing: There are different methods of freezing that can be employed depending on the sample and CPAs.
 The vitrification process and freezing using liquid nitrogen are common methods used in the cryogenic freezing.

 - Cryogenic Storage: Some samples can be stored at -80 °C, however it is most common that samples would be stored at -196 °C in liquid nitrogen storage tanks.

 - Removal of CPA and Thawing: When samples are ready to be thawed, the material is slowly warmed, and CPAs are removed to allow normal function to resume.

 Cryopreservation Methods for Cryogenic Freezing

-There are several methods for cryogenic freezing.
+There are several cryopreservation methods for cryogenic freezing.
 Two common methods are vitrification and slow freezing.
 Both methods have their advantages and disadvantages that should be taken into consideration.

-The vitrification process is when a sample is preserved in a glass-like state.
+The vitrification cryopreservation method is when a sample is preserved in a glass-like state.
 Vitrification is very quick, freezing the sample almost instantaneously to avoid the formation of ice crystals and it is low in cost.
 Vitrification does require some technical skill, and the sample is at risk of contamination due to poor technique and possible toxicity from the high concentrations of CPA used.